 - The information requested on pages 1 and 2 of the application form can be typed in the spaces provided.
 You may augment your answers to the requests and questions contained on pages 1 and 2 by use of separate attachments, if necessary.
 Alternatively, you may recreate these two pages on your word processor.
 However, if you choose to do so, please retain the same format and wording as in the original pages.

 - The information requested on the remaining pages should be answered sequentially on plain, letter-sized paper.
 Please restate the request or question before each answer.
 Your answers should be typed and single spaced.
 Each page must be numbered consecutively at the bottom.

-- Pages 1 and 2, your answers to the remaining requests and questions, and any enclosures, should be top 2-hole punched (centered ½" apart and 5/8" from the top), fastened with a metal clip, and submitted to our office at the address indicated below.
+- Pages 1 and 2, your answers to the remaining requests and questions, and any enclosures, should be standard 2-hole punched from the top, fastened with a metal clip, and submitted to our office at the address indicated below.
 Please do not bind in any other format.
 Be sure to include a signed original of the "Authorization and Release" form printed on a separate page.
 Original application and attachments only and please refrain from sending additional copies.

 Please Note: If you have submitted your application in a previous administration, you must reapply using Governor Brown's Administration judicial application.